fish-shell/fish-shell/doc_src/cmds/path.rst

 Note that the path needs to be *any* of the given types, but have *all* of the given permissions.
 The filter options can either be given as multiple options, or comma-separated - ``path filter -t dir,file`` or ``path filter --type dir --type file`` are equivalent.

 And if your operating system doesn't support a "sticky" bit, checking for it will always be false, so no path will pass.

+With ``--invert``, the meaning of the filtering is inverted - any path that wouldn't pass (including by not existing) passes, and any path that would pass fails.

 It returns 0 if at least one path passed the filter.